stanfortonski/Perlin-Noise-3D-Voxel-Generator/README.md

 Open your terminal or CMD and call `python executable.py` or `python3 executable.py`

 ## Knowledge
-I recommend you webiste with good amount of knowledge https://learnopengl.com.
+I recommend you webiste with great amount of knowledge https://learnopengl.com.
 Thanks to the author Joey de Vries.